Alfred Mutua: Media, film work, books and magazines

-While in Dubai, Mutua continued producing films and in 2002 he made, "And the Desert Smiled," a film about always hoping and winning.
-Later on in 2005, he revived his company Golden Dreams Company and made Kenya's first modern action TV series "Cobra Squad" which gained a huge following in the region.
-He also produced other shows including Beba Beba and "How to be Rich in Africa".
+While in Dubai, Mutua continued producing films and, in 2002, he made "And the Desert Smiled," a film about always hoping and winning.
+Later on, in 2005, he revived his company Golden Dreams Company and made Kenya's first modern action TV series, "Cobra Squad," which gained a huge following in the region.
+He also produced other shows including "Beba Beba" and "How to be Rich in Africa".

-He published a fashion magazine PASSION and wrote a book: "How to be Rich in Africa and other secrets of survival" among many other ventures that included the East African Music Awards in 2011.
+He published a fashion magazine called "PASSION" and wrote a book titled "How to be Rich in Africa and Other Secrets of Survival" among many other ventures that included the East African Music Awards in 2011.

-He is also the Proprietor of Woni TV station and has diverse interests in the Hotel Industry, Aviation and Real Estate.
+He is also the Proprietor of Woni TV station and has diverse interests in the Hotel Industry, Aviation, and Real Estate.

 Civil servant

 Government spokesperson and public communications secretary

-Mutua was appointed the first official government spokesperson of Kenya in June 2002 by the then President Mwai Kibaki.
-He served in that capacity until 3 September 2012.
+Mutua was appointed the first official government spokesperson of Kenya in June 2003 by the then President Mwai Kibaki and served in that capacity until 3 September 2012.
 He was also the public communications secretary and head of the Office of Public Communications in the Office of the President.
 He was charged with the duty of collecting information and analyzing events within the set-up of the government.
-Essentially, his work entailed communicating information to and from media, government ministries, state corporations and the public on behalf his employer, the State.
-Under his stewardship in this office, Mutua established a public campaign initiative to promote Kenya's identity, image, culture, and pride among Kenyans and to encourage them appreciate positive attributes about their country.
+Essentially, his work entailed communicating information to and from media, government ministries, state corporations and the public on behalf of his employer, the State.
+Under his stewardship in this office, Mutua established a public campaign initiative to promote Kenya's identity, image, culture, and pride among Kenyans and to encourage them to appreciate the positive attributes of their country.
 The campaign was dubbed "Najivunia Kuwa Mkenya".

 He is also remembered for running a Nairobi beautification program which included beautifying Uhuru Highway, repainting zebra crossings, installation of street CCTVs and most notably setting up a building address system in Nairobi CBD.

-Mutua was also mandated with a couple of presidential tasks, among the notable ones was to chair a task force in charged of a candidacy of Mombasa to host the 2007 World Championships in Athletics.
+Mutua was also mandated with a couple of presidential tasks, among the notable ones was to chair a task force in charge of the candidacy of Mombasa to host the 2007 World Championships in Athletics.

 Mutua served at a time when the country was undergoing major conflicts and scandals and he managed to raise the stature of the office by ensuring members of public and media had access to government information.

+Having been dismissed as the cabinet secretary for tourism, Mutua was later nominated again by President Ruto as the cabinet secretary for Labour and Social Protection and is now awaiting vetting by the members of parliament.

 Political career

 In March 2013, Mutua was sworn in as the first governor of Machakos County, which is one of the 47 counties established under the Constitution of Kenya.
-He was elected on a Wiper Democratic Movement Party ticket alongside Mr. Bernard Kiala as his Deputy Governor.
+He was elected on a Wiper Democratic Movement Party ticket alongside Bernard Kiala as his deputy governor.